 - In-person and virtual support groups, locator at alz.org/CRF

-- ALZConnected, moderated online community for caregivers
+- ALZConnected, a moderated online community for caregivers

-- TrialMatch, clinical trial registry
+- TrialMatch, a clinical trial registry

 4. Condition-Specific Florida Organizations